alice-biometrics/onboarding-ios/README.md

 * `getDocumentsSupported`: Returns a map with information about supported documents in ALiCE Onboarding

+First of all, you have to configure an `OnboardingCommand` instance:

 ```swift
 let onboardingCommands = OnboardingCommands(self, userToken: userToken!) { error in
     showAlert(viewController: self,